Uniqueness of Lp Minkowski problem in the supercritical range: Kernel Property and closedness of

 \end{lemm}

 The proof of this lemma was motivated by the work of Chen-Huang-Li-Liu \cite{CHLL20}.

 \begin{proof} Taking $p_1$ close to $p_0$, we rewrite \eqref{e6.4} by

 where $f_1\equiv f_0h_{K_0}^{p_0-p_1}$ is also close to $f_0$.
 Noting that the linearized equation of \eqref{e6.8} at $K_0$ is exactly the linearized eigen-problem \eqref{e2.1} for $\lambda=1-p_1$.
 By applying the Fredholm's alternative (Gilbarg-Trudinger, \cite{GTbook}, Section 5) for compact operator, the spectral set of \eqref{e2.1} is discrete.
-So, one can choose $p_1$ closing sufficiently to $p_0$ such that the kernel of the linearized equation of \eqref{e6.8} is trivial.
+Since the spectrum is discrete without finite accumulation except infinity, one can choose $p_1$ closing sufficiently to $p_0$ such that the kernel of the linearized equation of \eqref{e6.8} is trivial.
 Considering a parameterized nonlinear operator